freesewing/markdown/dev/contributors/ways-to-contribute/community-building/en.md

 We also can be found [in plenty of other places](https://freesewing.org/community/where/) where we'd love to have you join us.

-Apart from being present in chat rooms and social media, you could also take on some responsibility one or more platforms.
+Apart from being present in chat rooms and social media, you could also take on some responsibility on one or more platforms.